 “Wet Deck” means the sum of the perimeter deck and pool deck.

 “Design Professional” means a person who is registered or licensed to practice their respective design profession as defined by the local, state, territorial, federal, and tribal laws governing professional practice within the jurisdiction where the project is to be constructed.

+“Designated Swimming Area” (DSA) means a zone of water within an Artificial Swimming Lagoon used for swimming, wading, or bathing.
+Typically, a DSA is separated from the rest of the water sports area using a rope and float line or similar device approved by the Authority Having Jurisdiction.
+Constant flow of treated water into DSAs ensure water quality.
+The flowing water displaces potentially contaminated water from the DSAs, creating a positive hydraulic gradient from DSAs into the water sports area.
+Water is removed from the water sports area and treated before it is returned to the DSAs.
+Typically, DSAs are shallower than the open-water areas used for boating, kayaking, and paddle-boarding.
+Swimming, wading, and bathing are not permitted outside of DSAs.

 “Diaper-Changing Station” means a hygiene station that includes a diaper-changing unit, handwashing sink, soap and dispenser, a means for drying hands, trash receptacle, and disinfectant products to clean after use.